Q: Tell me a bit about yourself and what you do.

 Q: Why do some people struggle when creating this type of space?

 I think it’s not really having a clear understanding of what home means for them.
 Our homes are one of the biggest expressions of personal identity but not everyone really knows who they are, or what it is they actually want.
 With social media having the significant influence it has over our lives these days, it’s so easy to get ‘comparisonitis’ and an overwhelming sense of house lust.
-“I want that, I want this” “I saw this on Instagram, Pinterest etc” Don’t get me wrong, I too turn to these platforms for inspiration, they’re great in that sense.
+“I want that, I want this” “I saw this on Instagram, Pinterest, etc” Don’t get me wrong, I too turn to these platforms for inspiration, they’re great in that sense.
 However, what works in one space, is not necessarily going to work for you.
-Just because you love your neighbour’s kitchen does not mean you should have that exact same design.
+Just because you love your neighbor’s kitchen does not mean you should have that exact same design.
 Also, we, as human beings, are naturally drawn to environments that reflect nature.
 However, a lot of really trendy spaces don’t necessarily achieve this.
-For example, white spaces are very much on trend at the moment but an all white environment is actually stressful for us.
+For example, white spaces are very much on-trend at the moment but an all-white environment is actually stressful for us.
 If anything I’d say, be open to really discovering what is going to work for you and your family in your home.
-Try not to get too caught up in what is on trend.
+Try not to get too caught up in what is on-trend.
 Stay true to you.

 Q: If wanting to create a home that supports your well-being, how could you start?

 It probably sounds crazy but start with your childhood.
 What was home like for you as a child?
 Was it a safe space?
 Or perhaps, you moved a lot and never felt you had a ‘home’ of sorts.
 When we consider these questions, we can start to think about what we want our homes to be now.
 A home should make us feel safe, comfortable and at peace.
 A home that has been designed intentionally, will support your wellbeing.